James Reyne: 2010–present

 In April 2010 Reyne released, TCB (Taking Care of Business), a collection of Elvis Presley covers.
 The album debuted at number 32 on the ARIA Albums chart.
 In November 2011, he released a single, "English Girls", followed by his most autobiographical song, "Capsize", in January 2012.
 Both songs feature on Reyne's album Thirteen (March 2012).
 Two more singles were released; "Whatcha Gonna Do About It?" and "Good Clean Fun".

 In the Australia Day Honours of 2014, Reyne was recognised with a Medal of the Order of Australia in the General Division "for service to the performing arts as a singer/songwriter, and through support for a range of charitable organisations".

 Universal Records released a two-CD set, The Anthology, on 1 August 2014.
-The double album featured all of Reyne's earlier hits on Disc 1 and a collection of his more recent material and radio singles on the Disc 2.
+The double album featured all of Reyne's earlier hits on Disc 1 and a collection of his more recent material and radio singles on Disc 2.
 In late 2014, Reyne launched a "James Reyne Plays Australian Crawl" series of shows across Australia.
 Performing only songs from the Australian Crawl catalogue, Reyne stated it was the closest thing to a reunion as fans were ever to get.

 In July 2019, Reyne released an original song titled "Fearless" for the Australian film Palm Beach soundtrack.

-In April 2020, Reyne announced the release of his twelfth studio album Toon Town Lullaby, alongside the album's lead single of the same name.
-Toon Town Lullaby is set for release in July 2020.
+In April 2020, Reyne announced the release of his twelfth studio album, Toon Town Lullaby, alongside the album's lead single of the same name.